 Use of Log Data for analysis purposes takes place exclusively on an anonymous basis.
 In particular, Log Data is not linked to user data that could be used to identify the user; nor is Log Data linked to an IP address or a cookie.
 Therefore, such analysis of Log Data is not subject to the provisions of the GDPR under data protection law.

-You can prevent Google Analytics from collecting your data by clicking the following link.
-This sets an opt-out cookie that will prevent Google Analytics from collecting your data when you visit this website in the future:
+There you can set an opt-out cookie that will prevent Piwik PRO Marketing Suit from collecting your data when you visit this website in the future.

 Google Tag Manager is a solution that can be used to manage tags for services such as Google Analytics via an interface.
 The Tag Manager does not process any personal data of users.
 You can find further information on how it processes users’ personal data in its Use Policy: www.google.de/analytics/tag-manager/use-policy/